Cryptographic Specifications of CryptPeer

 - manages

-K_pairand its segments; - temporarily restores
+K_pairand its segments; - ephemerally restores

-K_segaccording to a policy.
+K_segaccording to a local policy.

 - manages